lyndon025/playtested/src/content/article/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start-impressions-wayfinder
+title: This Fortnite-looking MMO is off to a bad start | Impressions - Wayfinder
+game: Wayfinder
 description: Wayfinder, an Online Action Role Playing Game, takes players on an adventure through a world filled with stylized characters, third person combat, and procedurally generated dungeons.
 While it draws parallels to games like Dauntless, Fortnite, and Darksiders, it is also promising to also bring its own unique elements to the table.
 The game features an intriguing blend of MMO lite and RPG elements, promising a mix of action-packed combat and immersive storytelling.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-0.avif
+  - /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-1.avif
+  - /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-2.avif
+  - /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-3.avif
+  - /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-4.avif
 pubDate: 2023-08-21
 tags:
   - action
   - adventure
   - casual
   - ios
-- massively multiplayer
+  - massively-multiplayer
   - pc
   - rpg
   - taptap
   - wayfinder
 thumb: /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-0.avif
-title: This Fortnite-looking MMO is off to a bad start | Impressions - Wayfinder
-game: Wayfinder
-gallery:
-- /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-0.avif
-- /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-1.avif
-- /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-2.avif
-- /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-3.avif
-- /images/reviews/legacy/2023-08-21-this-fortnite-looking-mmo-is-off-to-a-bad-start--impressions---wayfinder-4.avif
 ---

 Wayfinder
 7.0
 Action